Key chain with EU flag and VAT labelled

-If you're sending an item from one individual in the UK to another in the EU - and that item is not a gift under £39/€45 - you need to choose how to pay VAT and customs charges.
+If you’re sending an item from one individual in the UK to another in the EU, and that item is not a gift under £39/45(euros), there are a couple of options to consider.

 DDP is where you pay all customs, duties and fees before sending goods to your recipient in an EU country.
 This is a much better option for your recipient, as it avoids them encountering any nasty surprise charges.